-an index of cumulative risk will correlate more strongly with outcomes than any single risk factor.

-Hypothesis 3 (a) Socioeconomic status and home literacy environment will predict reading readiness at school entry; (b) socioeconomic status and family stresses will predict behaviour and attention at school entry; We also investigated the potential influence of (c) male gender and of poorer child health will have a negative effect on developmental outcomes.
+Hypothesis 2: Risks will co-occur and correlate with the readiness to learn outcomes; an index of cumulative risk will correlate more strongly with outcomes than any single risk factor.
+Hypothesis 3: (a) Socioeconomic status and home literacy environment will predict reading readiness at school entry; (b) socioeconomic status and family stresses will predict behavior and attention at school entry; and (c) male gender and poorer child health will have a negative effect on developmental outcomes.